 - In general, RateMyProfessor.com is correct.
 Professors who usually get good scores will always be good professors, and those with predominantly bad scores will, in general, be pretty

 bad.
-Professors with in between scores are generally pretty decent.
+Professors with in-between scores are generally pretty decent.

 - I was kind of excited when I started as a freshman, and I had seen that three of my future professors had red peppers.
-When I went to my classes, I discovered that neither of my them were really attractive.
+When I went to my classes, I discovered that neither of my them was really attractive.
 I guess that my university’s students are giving a red pepper to professors that are non-overweight women.

 - Whenever I can choose between professors, I look up RMP, and I give ratings too!
 For me visiting a review site always helps.
 Things will generally skew somewhat to malcontents, but if students gave a professor negative comments, they will be mediocre at best.
 And don’t forget that some students can be pretty mean and juvenile.

 - The majority of students will be able to sort through these reviews and identify the ones that may have any value.
 But it seems to me that none of the comments could be of any help to the professors referred to.
-The point of many students is not to come up with reliable and valuable feedback, or to improve the performance of a professor.
+The point of many students is not to come up with reliable and valuable feedback or to improve the performance of a professor.
 A lot of it has nothing to do with serious evaluation.
 Most comments are probably just to confirm how bad or good a professor is.
-The only thing professors can be learning from RMP is whether the students hate them, love them, or are mostly indifferent, and usually there are just a few sentences to justify those feelings.
+The only thing professors can be learning from RMP is whether the students hate them, love them, or are mostly indifferent, and usually, there are just a few sentences to justify those feelings.
 Well, I guess that teaching professionals can also get an idea of those sentiments if they will interact in the usual way with their students.

 - Believe me, most professors will read these comments as well.
 If they will tell you that anonymous student ratings are irrelevant and of no value to their careers, they may be lying a little bit.
 All professors and their relatives are reading the ratings on RMP.